Request Checked Items

 This comprehensive collection of works and papers of British playwright Arnold Wesker comprises a lifetime of creative endeavor, and documents his involvement in many of the 20th century's important political, social and artistic movements.
 As such, the collection contains not only the prolific output of a single individual over the last 40 years, but also is framed within the larger historical context of international events.
 Wesker, considered one of the key figures in 20th century drama, is the author of 50 plays, mainly for the stage but also for radio, television, and screen, as well as collections of short stories, non-fiction, and an autobiography.

-The collection is arranged in six series: Series I. Works and Related Material; Series II.
+The papers described are arranged in six series: Series I. Works and Related Material; Series II.
 Career Related; Series III.
 Center 42 and Roundhouse; Series IV.
 Correspondence, 1925-1999; Series V. Personal; and Series VI.
 Works of Others.
 In the process of boxing his papers for shipment to the Ransom Center, Wesker compiled a list of the contents, which is available for consultation.
 It provides a more detailed description of the collection, complete with anecdotes and footnotes, and forms the basis for folder descriptions throughout.
 However, the materials are not listed in the same order they appear in this finding aid.
 Box names have been cross-referenced on the folders.

 Series I. Works and Related Material (113 boxes).
 This series contains produced and unproduced works in Subseries A. Works by Title, 1949-1998, including plays for stage, radio, television and screen, opera, ballet, musicals, short stories, and non-fiction.
 Generally, the works follow the creative process from preliminary notes and drafts through to production and performance.
 There are a number of roneoed (mimeographed) drafts of the plays.
 Correspondence is included with the works, but related correspondence may also be found in Series IV.
 The comprehensive nature of this collection is remarkable, both in terms of content and description.
 Wesker provides the initial rough handwritten drafts for the majority of his works, as well as subsequent typed drafts, all precisely dated.
 For example, playscript drafts fold one into the next, many altered in rehearsal, so that the researcher has a complete record of the progression of the work over time.